Survey researchers held about 10,400 jobs in 2021. The largest employers of survey researchers were as follows:

 Survey researchers who conduct interviews have frequent contact with the public.
 Some may work outside the office, traveling to meet with clients or conducting in-person interviews and focus group sessions.
 When designing surveys and analyzing data, they usually work alone in an office setting, although some work on teams with other researchers.

-Many research positions require a master’s degree or Ph.D., although a bachelor’s degree may be sufficient for some entry-level positions.
+Survey researchers typically need at least a master’s degree to enter the occupation.
+However, a bachelor’s degree may be sufficient for some entry-level positions.

-Many research positions require a master’s degree or Ph.D.
-Survey researchers can have a master’s degree in a variety of fields, including marketing or survey research, statistics, and the social sciences.
+Survey researchers typically need a master’s degree or Ph.D.
+The master’s degree may be in a variety of fields, including marketing or survey research, statistics, or social sciences.
 A bachelor’s degree is sufficient for some entry-level positions.

 To prepare to enter this occupation, students should take courses in research methods, survey methodology, computer science, mathematics, and statistics.
 Many also may benefit from taking business courses, such as marketing and consumer behavior, and social science courses, such as psychology, sociology, and economics.